grisselfaura/Gris_MS4_project/README.md

 ---

 ## Deployment
-The Art of Tea project was developed using the [GitPod](https://www.gitpod.io/) online IDE and using Git & GitHub for version control.
-It is hosted on the [Heroku](https://heroku.com/) platform, with static files on WhiteNoise and user-uploaded images being hosted in AWS S3 Basket.
+The URBAN Designer project was developed using the [GitPod](https://www.gitpod.io/) online IDE and using Git & GitHub for version control.
+It is hosted on the [Heroku](https://heroku.com/) platform, with static files on Gitpod and user-uploaded images being hosted in AWS S3 Basket.
 ### Local Deployment
 To be able to run this project, the following tools have to be installed:
 - An IDE of your choice (I used [GitPod](https://www.gitpod.io/) for creating this project)